The AI Money Trap, Part Two

 Essential in the sense that some people use it as search doesn't mean it's useful for enterprises or the majority of people or could not be replaced by anything else.

-Assuming it has 20 million customers paying 20 bucks a month, that's 400 million dollars a month, then 5 million business customers paying an average of $100 a month each, that's $900 million.
+Assuming it has 20 million customers paying 20 bucks a month, that's $400 million a month.
+Then 5 million business customers paying an average of $100 a month each, that's $900 million.

 I also, by the way, when I was fucking around trying to play with GPT-5, I got offered a Team subscription for a dollar for one month.

-And does it really, as I wrote in my newsletter, how much money do OpenAI and Anthropic make, in the year making more than Spotify at $1.5 billion a month?
+And does it really, as I wrote in my newsletter, how much money do OpenAI and Anthropic make, end the year making more than Spotify at $1.5 billion a month?

 We don't know, and OpenAI, much like Anthropic, has never shared actual revenues other than in June when they said 10 billion annualized revenue, choosing instead to leak to the media and hope to obfuscate the actual amounts of money being spent on its services.